networknext/next/docs/source/next_server_t.rst

 The match data gets sent to our backend, and we can analyze a group of sessions under the same *match_id*.

 This function can be called only once per session.
-The *match_id* must be greater than zero, and you can add up to 64 *match_values*.
+You can add up to 64 *match_values*.

 **Parameters:**